opensearch-project/documentation-website/_ml-commons-plugin/api/model-apis/register-model.md

 `type` | String | The guardrail type.
 Valid values are [`local_regex`](#example-request-regex-and-stopword-validation) and [`model`](#example-request-guardrail-model-validation).
 Using `local_regex`, you can specify a regular expression or stop words.
 Using `model`, you can specify a guardrail model.
 For more information, see [Guardrails]({{site.url}}{{site.baseurl}}/ml-commons-plugin/remote-models/guardrails/).
 `input_guardrail`| Object |  The guardrail for the model input.
 `output_guardrail`| Object |  The guardrail for the model output.
-`stop_words`| Object | The list of indexes containing stopwords used for the model input/output validation.
-If the model prompt/response contains a stopword contained in any of the indexes, the predict request on this model is rejected.
+`stop_words`| Object | The list of indexes containing stopwords used for model input/output validation.
+If the model prompt/response contains a stopword contained in any of the indexes, then the predict request on the model is rejected.
 `index_name`| Object | The name of the index storing the stopwords.
 `source_fields`| Object | The name of the field storing the stopwords.
 `regex`| Object |  A regular expression used for input/output validation.
-If the model prompt/response matches the regular expression, the predict request on this model is rejected.
+If the model prompt/response matches the regular expression, then the predict request on the model is rejected.
 `model_id`| String  | The guardrail model used to validate user input and LLM output.
 `response_filter`| String | The dot path of the field containing the guardrail model response.
 `response_validation_regex`| String | The regular expression used to validate the guardrail model response.